 - The Venezuelan economy

-- How you can send money to Venezuela
+- How to send money to Venezuela?

 What currency is used in Venezuela?